but I won't be blue always

 -- Pema Chödrön, Practicing Peace in Times of War

-I suppose this is a primary lesson of Mindfulness 101: A whole lot of needless suffering seems to emerge from our conditioned habit of mindlessly grasping onto the pleasant and reflexively rejecting the unpleasant.
-Bringing that entire process into the light of Mindfulness opens a new world of possibility.
+I suppose this may be the primary lesson of Buddhism 101: A whole lot of needless suffering seems to emerge from the conditioned habit of mindlessly grasping onto the pleasant and reflexively rejecting the unpleasant.
+Bringing that process into the light of Mindfulness opens a new world of possibility.
 As we bring Mindfulness to the present moment, oftentimes we see quite clearly that the "trouble in mind" is quite ephemeral.
 Most often, it is just held in place by the current story line, the narrative we carry on in that section of mind that emerges as thought.

 It just takes Practice.